 Metabolism Hack: The higher your metabolism, the more calories you’ll burn at rest and during any types of physical activity.
 So, anything that increases your metabolism will inherently boost your body’s ability to burn fat and lose weight.
 While certain influential factors are beyond your control, you can definitely kick your metabolism into high gear by exercising regularly and eating certain foods.

-Also known as trace minerals, microminerals are needed in almost minute amounts but they are no less essential than other micronutrients.
+Also known as trace minerals, we need microminerals in almost minute amounts but they are no less essential than other micronutrients.
 They primarily work with specific proteins called enzymes to speed up or regulate a variety of bodily processes.
 Collectively, the microminerals support healthy thyroid activity, blood cell formation and function, and connective tissue synthesis which promotes proper wound healing.

 Micromineral Hack: Microminerals are widely present in meats (beef, lamb and organ meats), seafood, eggs, whole grains and soy foods.
 As microminerals can only exert their effects when other micronutrients and macronutrients are present, it’s important that your overall nutrient intake is adequate.
 Similar to macrominerals, micromineral deficiencies can occur at different stages of life so regularly keep tabs on your intake.